 Account locale.
 Choose the region that best matches your organization.
 This will adjust the formatting of the number, date, and currency fields to best match with your area.

 Language.
 Choose the language for your Kissflow account.
-Kissflow is currently offered in English, Spanish, and Portuguese.
+Kissflow is currently offered in English, French, Spanish, German, Italian, Russian, and Portuguese.

 The organization's time zone, locale, and language can be overridden by an individual user's preferences.